 There’s nothing better than watching a well-made movie adapted from a popular fantasy book series.
 Of course, not everyone is going to be happy with the results but Peter Jackson proved an epic fantasy book series could be done.
 While purists would probably disagree with me, I think Lord of the Rings is one (if not the best) of the best movie trilogies ever made.
+So enough is enough Hollywood!

-So why don’t we have Elric of Melnibonè movie yet?
+Why don’t we have Elric of Melnibonè movie yet?
 I don’t have a definitive answer to that question but I’m sure some of it has to do with the general public not knowing who Elric of Melnibonè is.
 Still, Hollywood has taken books that not everyone knows and made movies out of them.
 I think it’s high time Hollywood gets busy on making an Elric of Melnibonè movie.

 Written by Michael Moorcock, Elric is a different sort of character than what we’ve seen in fantasy writing before.
 The albino king is an anti-hero, something that is sort of en vogue these days but Moorcock ran with the idea way back in the ’70s.
 The books are popular among those of us who love the fantasy genre.